10 Tips to Start Whittling Wood Like an Expert

 Whittling wood has been a hobby since there were sticks lying around and sharp things to shape them.
 Whittling has been passed down from one generation to another for millennia.
 And, the great thing about whittling wood is that there is very minimal investment and little skill required to start.

 The simplest knife to use for whittling wood is a pocket knife.
 It’s easy to carry and has other functions, as well.
 Plus, unlike specialty knives, pocket knives can be found almost anywhere.
 Pocket knives with several different blades can give you variety in your cuts.
-Check out some of our editors’ favorite pocket tools.
+Browse the best whittling knives for every budget, need and experience level.

 A Serious Carving Knife

-A serious, yet inexpensive, carving knife can be purchased online.
-The one in the image above, is handmade by a craftsman using a part of a straight razor and carved handle.
-Knives like this have a larger handle for more control and often stay sharper longer.
+A serious, yet inexpensive, carving knives have a larger handle for more control and usually stay sharper longer than your average pocket knife.
 They also are, generally, easier to sharpen and are better at detailed work, like feathers and beaks.
 Just be careful because these are fixed blades.
 You may want to consider putting an old wine cork on the end as protection.
-Of course wood isn’t the only thing to carve.
-How about carving pumpkins with power tools?!

 As with any hobby, whittling wood can come with an array of accouterments.
-This knife above is a special knife that is useful when whittling spoons.
+A knife with a curved blade, like the one above, is useful when carving spoons.
 The curved blade helps cut the bowl of spoons and ladles.
 It is harder to sharpen then straight knives but makes short work of curved cuts.

-Aside from the obvious things, like sticks and worms…, other animals, like simple birds, are great starter projects.
+Aside from the obvious things, like sticks and worms… other animals, like simple birds, are great woodworking projects for beginners.
 There are many kits for whittling wood out there that come with outlines and basic plans.
 Find one that intrigues you, just don’t start with one that requires a great of detail.
 You will build up your skill level as you practice.
 Try going layer by layer, roughing out the body and then redrawing the lines to make finer detail.
-Whittling wood isn’t the only woodworking hobby that you can start.
-Check out these 19 easy woodworking projects for beginners.